aerogear/graphback/templates/ts-react-apollo-client/README.md

 yarn generate
 ```

 Running `yarn generate` executes a script which relies on two things, [Graphback CLI](https://graphback.dev/docs/cli/graphback-cli) and [Codegen](https://graphql-code-generator.com/).
-The Graphback CLI is used to run the `graphback generate` command which executes the generation process that generates the GraphQL server based on your data model.
-And codegen is used in the `graphql codegen` command which generates code from the GraphQL schema.
+It is a two step process which is explained below.

 > NOTE: You have to run the above commands on each modification of your business model on the server-side.
 This ensures that the client is kept in sync with changes on the server-side.

+### Step 1: GraphQL Document Generation

+A GraphQL schema describes the functionality available to the client applications that connect to it.
+The [Graphback CLI](https://graphback.dev/docs/cli/graphback-cli) is used to run the `graphback generate` command which executes the generation process to create a graphql schema.
+This schema is stored in the `graphback.graphql` file.

+### Step 2: Code Generation

+The next step is to use this schema to create the TypeScript types.
+[Codegen](https://graphql-code-generator.com/) is used in the `graphql codegen` command which generates this code from the GraphQL schema in the `generated-types.tsx` file.
+This makes sure that whenever you make changes to your data model you don't have to manually change the file because running `yarn generate` does that for you.